 Since the Safe Drinking Water Act was reauthorized in 1998, federal and state regulations have undergone a rapid evolution, with 17 new regulations being promulgated.
-Five of these regulations were promulgated in 2009.
+Six of these regulations were promulgated in 2009.
 As a result, public health standards have become more protective.
 However, the cumulative affect of the new regulations has led to a steep learning curve and a severe shortfall in resources, and many water suppliers and state agencies are struggling to keep pace.

-In 2009, a large majority of Pennsylvanians received water from public water systems that reported no violations of health-based standards.
+In 2010, a large majority of Pennsylvanians received water from public water systems that reported no violations of health-based standards.
 The trend in compliance rates over the last nine years indicates a consistently high compliance rate for health-based standards.
 The compliance rate for meeting all monitoring and reporting requirements is on the rise, following a low of 70% in 2004.
-In 2009, 77% of all public water systems were in compliance with monitoring and reporting requirements.
+In 2010, 78% of all public water systems were in compliance with monitoring and reporting requirements, and over 95% of all public water systems were in compliance with the health-based standards.
 Refer to Figure 23 and 24 for more details about compliance trends.